iszczesniak/cpp/weak_ptr/index.md

 * A C++11 class template, where the template argument is the type of the tracked data.

-* Weak pointers can be copied and moved, but it's not that important as for the unique and shared pointers.
+* A weak pointer can be copied and moved, but it's not that important as for the unique and shared pointers.

 * A weak pointer is created from a shared pointer.